vanya-vasya/website-4-bird/PAYMENT_REDIRECT_INVESTIGATION.md

 ### No Code Changes Required (Yet)

 **All issues can potentially be resolved through**:
-- Configuration updates in Networx dashboard
+- Configuration updates in Secure-Processor dashboard
 - Environment variable verification
 - Log analysis